bioelectronics-mit/bioelectronics-website-content/content/authors/peyton-worthington/_index.md

 ---
 # Display name
-title: Luke Jain
+title: Peyton Worthington

 # Username (this should match the folder name)
-authors: luke-jain
+authors: peyton-worthington

 # Is this the primary user of the site?
 superuser: false